 Bollinger bands are formed of three bands.
 The average band is the usual moving average.
-In the following expression, “n” denotes the number of unit periods which make up the moving average calculation period (for example 20 days).
+In the following expression, “n” denotes the number of unit periods that make up the moving average calculation period (for example 20 days).

 The top band is the same middle band, shifted upward by a certain number of standard deviations (for example, by two).
 “D” means the number of standard deviations in the following formula.